contagon/handbook/handbook/32-repentance-and-membership-councils.md

 The time just after a person’s membership has been restricted or withdrawn is difficult and critical for his or her family.
 Leaders should be sensitive to these needs and encourage and assist family members.

 The bishop ensures that caring members are assigned to minister to a person whose Church membership has been restricted or withdrawn, as the person allows.
 They also minister to other family members.
-Individuals under membership restrictions may benefit from participating in indexing (see [25.4.3](25-temple-and-family-history-work.md#2543-family-history-volunteer-activities)).
+Individuals with membership restrictions may benefit from volunteering in one of the ways shown under the “[Get Involved](https://www.familysearch.org/getinvolved)” tab in FamilySearch.org.

 If the person moves from the ward, the bishop informs the new bishop and explains what still needs to occur before Church membership restrictions can be removed.
 If the person’s membership was withdrawn from the Church or the person resigned membership, the bishop makes this same contact if the person has consented to be assisted by Church leaders.